 Forever Healthy Fellowship in Rejuvenation Biotechnology

 For selected candidates, the fellowship covers support for a three-year project, to be carried out at the SENS Research Center in Mountain View, California.
-It includes salary for the fellow, benefits, supplies, and space in our fully equipped research lab.
+It includes the salary for the fellow, benefits, supplies, and space in our fully equipped research lab.
 Nearby universities available for collaboration include Stanford, UCSF, UC Berkeley, The Buck Institute for Research on Aging, and UC Santa Cruz.

 Basic research on glucosepane crosslinks

 Advanced glycation end-products (AGEs) comprise a class of modifications of proteins formed from chemical reactions between sugars and proteins.
-AGEs are generated during our aging process, and their excessive formation is implicated in conditions such as diabetes and cardiovascular disease and has been shown to induce inflammation, oxidative stress, and other pathological effects.
+AGEs are generated during the aging process, and their excessive formation is implicated in conditions such as diabetes and cardiovascular disease and has been shown to induce inflammation, oxidative stress, and other pathological effects.
 It is hypothesized that disrupting AGE crosslinks can reverse degenerative effects in tissue.

 Yale University, Dr. David Spiegel